zachrobertson/zachrobertson-tech/README.md

 ## Images

 This is just a directory to hold all the image files we might need.

-### Blog

-  This is where we hold the images for our blogs for easy sorting, each post has its own sub-directory.
+There is also a sub-directory for each blog post to help keep everything clean.

 ## Markdown-pages